 According to the EPA, the air inside your home can be more contaminated and polluted than the air outside.
-We’re spending a lot of time indoors these days so how can we clean up the air?
+We’re spending a lot of time indoors these days so how can we clean up the air circulating in our home?

-While this impacts the entire house, we typically spend most of our indoor time in the bedroom, so let’s start there.
+While this impacts the entire house, we typically spend most of our indoor time in the bedroom, so let's start there and detox the bedroom!

 What Contributes to Poor Air Quality in the Bedroom?

 Lots of things contribute to poor air quality in the home, including harsh cleaning chemicals, ignition fumes from ovens and fireplaces, and volatile organic compounds or VOCs from your nail polish.

 Which reminds me, you might also want to detox your bathroom!

 But in your bedroom, you're most likely to be impacted by electronics and bedding.

 Potential Types of Pollutants in the Bedroom and How to Address Them

 Appliances and electronics emit electromagnetic fields when they are on.
 This can happen when appliances convert the alternating current they receive into direct current which allows the electronics to use less energy overall.